alexerfurt/machine-learning-engineer-project/Proposal/proposal.md

 In this section, provide brief details on the background information of the domain from which the project is proposed.
 Historical information relevant to the project should be included.
 It should be clear how or why a problem in the domain can or should be solved.
 Related academic research should be appropriately cited in this section, including why that research is relevant.
 Additionally, a discussion of your personal motivation for investigating a particular problem in the domain is encouraged but not required.

 DRAFT :
 After some time of long and thoughtful research and considerations, I finally decided to build my capstone project in the domain of Reinforcement Learning.
 Reason is that I very much enjoyed the complexity & challenge of the previous project (Quadcopter), as much as I was also impressed by the results of creating an agent that actually learns in such a complex environment.
 Reinforcement Learning is clearly a crucial piece in the next wave of data science & machine learning.
 I knew I wanted to learn more about this field of AI, so I looked for resources to learn more (of which I can highly recommend [David Silver's lecture on RL](http://www0.cs.ucl.ac.uk/staff/d.silver/web/Teaching.html)) and ideas for hands-on practice incl. a capstone project topic.
 Due to my fascination of "solving" games through building intelligent agent that can reach super-human level, which is commonly used to train and test RL-algorithms on, I decided to try it myself and picked Connect4 (or sometimes called Four-in-A-Row) as a game that is challenging enough without being to simple either.
 Clearly, it's not like the game of Go considering the complexity, however, there are still more than [4.5 trillion game positions](https://medium.com/applied-data-science/how-to-build-your-own-alphazero-ai-using-python-and-keras-7f664945c188)!
-I believe that breaking down this sort of problem, learning various RL concepts more in depth and solving it to a certain degree will have you being prepared for all the different real-world problems that can be tackled with RL.
-Games are just a test environment that help to understand learning algorithms, but a real-world application might be suprisingly similar to solve as the example of Deepmind's world leading algorithms show that make data centers more energy-efficient or predict protein folding faster and more accurate than anything else before.
+I believe that breaking down this sort of problem, learning various RL concepts more in depth and solving it to a certain degree will prepare you for various real-world problems that can be tackled with RL.
+Games are just a test environment that can help to understand learning algorithms and how they create abstract strategies without even knowing game rules.
+A real-world applications might be suprisingly similar to solve as some examples of Deepmind's world leading algorithms show - from making data centers more energy-efficient to predict protein folding faster and more accurate than any method before.
 TODO: Include Deepmind research (paper)...

 ### Problem Statement